-Software accessibility refers to software products that accommodate the needs of all users, ensuring equal access and usability for individuals with disabilities, including hearing, visual, cognitive, physical, and speech limitations.
+Accessible software refers to software products that meet the needs of all users, ensuring equal access and usability for individuals with disabilities, including hearing, visual, cognitive, physical, and speech limitations.
 When we refer to software in PSD, we are referring to desktop software and software applications that may be hosted on a website.
-This software is provided, in most cases, by third-party vendors, and as such, they are required to investigate and document their accessibility to PSD.
+In most cases our software is provided by third-party vendors, and as such, they are required to investigate and document their accessibility to PSD.